Blog

 How To Use Japanese Sesame Dressing?
 Let Us Count The Ways.

 If you’ve ever been out to a Japanese restaurant you know the dressing I am talking about, that nutty tangy sesame ginger dressing that is drizzled over that shredded lettuce salad or served as a sauce with Hibachi grilled steak and chicken.
-It’s nutty, creamy, slightly sweet, tangy and pretty addicting.
+It’s nutty, creamy, slightly sweet, tangy and just delicious.

-Our Japanese Sesame Miso Sauce is tangier, nuttier and more savory than sweet and is one of my favorites of all our sauces and dressings (not that I like to pick favorites).
-We make this in the most traditional way, we simmer together tahini and sesame with organic tamari, a homemade dashi stock, fresh ginger, saki and mirin.
-We balance the flavor with a touch of sweet, umami and vinegar tang.
+Our Japanese Sesame Miso Sauce and Dressing is tangier, nuttier and more savory than sweet and is a favorite among all of our sauces and dressings.
+We make this in the most traditional way, we simmer together tahini and sesame with organic tamari, a homemade dashi stock, fresh ginger, Saki and mirin.
+We balance the flavor with a touch of sweetness, umami and vinegar tang.

 Our Japanese Sesame Miso Dressing is one of our routine go-to’s for not only a salad dressing but a marinade and sauce for a number of dishes - and the clincher – it’s very low in sugar, vegan and still so good (a good pick for healthy keto dinners or plant based meals).
 From dipping wontons to drizzling over avocado toast, to marinating chicken skewers and dressing noodles and simple greens, here are our favorite ways to use our Japanese Sesame Miso Dressing, Sauce and Marinade.